- Modular potentiostat

 Replaced by EA165 in December 2017

-EA165 has similar specification but with max current extended to 400mA
+EA165 has similar specification but with a higher max current

 This modular potentiostat is perfect for cyclic voltammetry and electroanalytical chemistry, and can use two (working and counter), or three (working, auxiliary and reference) electrodes.
 It can also operate as a galvanostat, ZRA (zero resistance ammeter), and high impedance voltmeter.
 It must be used together with any e-corder model.

 The bandwidth of the EA163 is 100 kHz and so it is suitable for use with the Z100 Electrochemical Impedance Analyzer.

 Note that the EA163 Potentiostat supersedes earlier models (EA161 and EA160) in this series.

 - Tethered Membrane

 - Plotting the IV Curve of a Solar Cell in EChem Software